 If you’re under 30 years of age and keen to understand how to manage your finances, this article is for you.
 A 2021 Money Week report stated that 1 in 4 Kiwis lack confidence in managing money.
 We’d love to see our youth improve their financial knowledge and change this statistic.
-If you have questions about investing, KiwiSaver, planning for your retirement, student loan debt, mortgages, budgeting, insurance and general debt, then read on for some handy tips.
+If you have questions about investing, KiwiSaver, planning for your retirement, student loan debt, mortgages, budgeting, insurance or general debt, then read on for some handy tips.

 What is your level of financial literacy?

 Do you use simple budgeting techniques every day, week or month?
 Budgets aren’t difficult but are important – to ensure you have enough money coming in to cover your expenses, and to understand just how much money you’re spending in areas that you could cut back on and redirect your money elsewhere.
 We’ve previously shared household budgeting tips which are relevant no matter your stage of life.
 Do take time to understand which of your expenses are fixed, regular and variable.
 Do you have a little leftover each month to build up an emergency savings or splurge account?